 Applesauce Weather is also fun to share with these young readers.

-Blue Daisy, once it is published (January, 2020), will be perfect for this age.
+Blue Daisy, is perfect for this age.

 Grade 3—Room 214 and Diamond Willow (see below) work well in 3rd grade.

 Room 214: A Year in Poems (the hardcover edition of this book is Spinning Through the Universe) Students love to talk about the characters, the poetry, the classroom friendships portrayed in this book.